swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy/chapter-33-build-and-publish-the-model-with-bentoml-and-docker-locally.md

 artifact files have been uploaded.

-Open the [Artifact Registry](https://console.cloud.google.com/artifacts) on the Google cloud interface and click on your registry to access the details.
+Open the [Artifact Registry](https://console.cloud.google.com/artifacts) on the Google Cloud interface and click on your registry to access the details.

 ### Check the changes